- Better: extendable side brush 9to5Google viewed the missing X8 Pro Omni-style extendable side brush as a loss.

 Is the Ecovacs Deebot X11 OmniCyclone good for pet hair?

-Does the bagless dock actually save money?
+Does the bagless dock save money?

 Consider This Instead